 Managers of a team involved in raising money must present an itemized budget, in the prescribed form, to the Vice President and Treasurer by November 30.
 Guidelines for income and expenditures may be established and monitored by the Board throughout the year, and is subject to audit by the Board at any time.

-and expenditures may be established and monitored by the Board throughout the year, and is subject to audit by the Board at any time.

-As soon as possible after the hockey season is over, all Managers of teams which have raised money shall present the Vice-President and Treasurer with a complete financial statement on the prescribed form.
+As soon as possible after the hockey season is over, all Managers of teams which have raised money Shall present the Vice-President and Treasurer with a complete financial statement on the prescribed form.

-Any funds in the accounts of any teams after June 15 of each year shall be transferred to BMHA General Account.
+Any funds in the accounts of any teams after June 15 of each year Shall be transferred to BMHA General Account.

-BYLAW FOURTEEN- BMHA TOURNAMENTS
+BYLAW THIRTEEN- BMHA TOURNAMENTS